WhatsNew:

 The Vice President shall:

-In the absence of the President, chair the annual business meeting.
-In the event the President is unable to permanently continue his duties, automatically assume the office of President for the balance of the term.
+2. In the event the President is unable to permanently continue his duties, the Vice President shall automatically assume the office of President until the next reunion when a special election shall be held.

 The Treasurer shall: